zhangkevq/stock-analysis/README.md

 # Stock Analysis
   This project seeks to demonstrate the effects of efficient coding and show their benefits using VBA.
-Images will be provided which will show the results of the differences between the original script we ended up with after performing analysis on our data
+Images will be provided which will show the results of the differences between the original script we ended up with after performing analysis on the data.

 ## Data
   This project used stock information in two sheets of an Excel file.
 The data has information on 12 different stocks, including their ticker value, issue dates, opening/closing and adjusted closing price, highest/lowest price, and volume of the stock.
 The _All Stock Analysis_ function's purpose is to get the ticker, the ticker's total daily volume, and the return-percentage on each stock.
 The aim of refactoring the code is to reduce the time it takes for the program to perform the task.
-Instead of a nested for loop, the code was changed to use two separate loops.
-It cleans up some of the unnecessary processes in the code, making it run more efficiently.
+Instead of a nested for loop, the code was changed to use one loop.
+It cleans up some of the unnecessary processes in the code, making it run more efficiently, as well.

 ## Refactoring
 The original stocks analysis code can be found here: [Green Stocks](https://github.com/zhangkevq/stock-analysis/blob/main/green_stocks.xlsm)